Wolf-Pack-Clan/orbix/README.md

 sudo apt install orbix
 ```
 </br>

 Arch Linux based distros are also supported but currently there are no packages.
-You can download binary files from the [releases](https://github.com/Wolf-Pack-Clan/orbix/releases).
+You can download binary files from the [release page](https://github.com/Wolf-Pack-Clan/orbix/releases).